Find Training for Your Next Career!

 Salary

-The Bureau of Labor Statistics reported the average annual salary for food service managers in 2022 was $67,130.
-The BLS also states that the demand for food service managers is expected to increase 10 percent by 2031.
-As new restaurants pop up all over, along with the increase in customer demands, employment opportunities for qualified restaurant managers are expected to remain steady.
+The Bureau of Labor Statistics reported the average annual salary for food service managers in 2023 was $69,580.
+The BLS also states that the demand for food service managers is expected to show little to no significant increase or decline by 2032.
+As new restaurants pop up all over, along with the increase in customer demands however, qualified restaurant managers will still be needed.

 Pastry Chef